bbtsoftware/docker-mssql-backup/example/README.md

 ## Preconditions

-The follow precondition is required for using this examples.
+The follow precondition is required for using this examples on a desktop.

 * Installation of [Docker Desktop](https://www.docker.com/products/docker-desktop) Software.
 * `Docker Desktop` must switch to linux containers.

+**NOTE:**
+[Docker Engine](https://docs.docker.com/engine/) provides .deb and .rpm packages for Linux distribution

 ## Environment variable